4–4–5 calendar: Last Saturday of the final month

 Under this method, the company's fiscal year is defined as the final Saturday (or other day selected) in the fiscal year end month.

 For example, if the fiscal year end month is August, the company's year end could fall on any date from August 25 to August 31.
 In particular, the last fiscal week is the one that includes August 25 and the first fiscal week of the following year is the one that includes September 1.

 In this scenario, fiscal years would end on the following days:

 The end of the fiscal year moves one day earlier on the calendar each year (or two days when there is an intervening leap day) until it would otherwise reach the date seven days before the end of the month (August 24 in this case) or earlier.
 At that point, it resets to the end of the month (August 31) or earlier and the fiscal year has 53 weeks instead of 52.
 On the above chart, fiscal years 2024 and 2030 have 53 weeks.

 Saturday nearest the end of the final month

 Under this method the company's fiscal year is defined as the Saturday (or other day selected) that falls closest to the last day of the fiscal year end month.

+For Saturday, this ends up being equivalent to the week-date rule from ISO 8601 which ensures that the first week of the year contains four or more days (i.e. its majority) of that year, which includes the first Thursday and January 4.

 For example, if the fiscal year end month is August, the company's year end could fall on any date from August 28 to September 3.
 In particular, the last fiscal week is the one that includes August 28 and the first fiscal week of the following year is the one that includes September 4.
-For Saturday, this ends up being equivalent to the week-date rule from ISO 8601 which ensures that the first week of the year contains four or more days (i.e. its majority) of that year, which includes the first Thursday and January 4.

 In this scenario, fiscal years would end on the following days:

 The end of the fiscal year moves one day earlier on the calendar each year (or two days when there is an intervening leap day) until it would otherwise reach the date four days before the end of the month (August 27 in this case) or earlier.
 At that point, the first Saturday in the following month (September 3 or earlier in this case) becomes the date closest to the end of August and it resets to that date and the fiscal year has 53 weeks instead of 52.
-On the above chart, fiscal year 2028 has 53 weeks.
+On the above chart, fiscal years 2028 and 2033 have 53 weeks.